 Mark 2:22 And no man putteth new wine into old bottles: else the new wine doth burst the bottles, and the wine is spilled, and the bottles will be marred: but new wine must be put into new bottles

 The New Testament Covenant has the Saving blood of the Messiah.
 Those who were under the Old Covenant law only had a covering for sin, but the blood of the Messiah takes away sins.

 Romans 11:27 For this is my covenant unto them, when I shall take away their sins

 Putting new wine into an old bottle will cause both to perish because the old bottle is not designed for the new.
 Under the Old Covenant law, the temple of Yahweh was a building.
 Under the New Covenant, we are the temple that He dwells in (1 Cor 3:16-17; 1 Cor 6:19).

-Those that claim to be under the Old Covenant law, do not understand the New Law of Yahweh.
+Those that claim to be under the Old Covenant law, do not understand the New Law of Messiah.

 Not only is the New Law better, it also is the only one available, as the old has passed away.
-Any man in the Messiah is a new creation and all things have become new.
+Through our Messiah we can become a new creation and all things have become new.

 This new bottle then refers to our vessel that the Holy Spirit can reside in.
 If we try and remain under the Old Covenant law, the Holy Spirit is barred from dwelling in us, and the end result is that of destruction.
 All those in Messiah are a new creation, through His Spirit of reconciliation (2 Cor 5:17-19; 2 Tim 2:21).

 Isaiah 65:8 Thus saith Yahweh, As the new wine is found in the cluster, and one saith, Destroy it not; for a blessing is in it: so will I do for my servants’ sakes, that I may not destroy them all